-March 2018 And every year thereafter The administrative co-chair of the Institutional Program Planning and Review Committee solicits district-wide feedback on the Institutional Program Planning and Review templates.
-The templates are: the Annual Program Planning and Review Worksheet, the Comprehensive Program Planning and Review, the Unit Plan, and the Career Technical Education Two-year Program Review.
+March 2020 And every year thereafter The administrative co-chair of the Institutional Program Planning and Review Committee solicits district-wide feedback on the Institutional Program Planning and Review templates.
+The templates are: The Annual Program Planning and Review Worksheet, the Comprehensive Program Planning and Review, the Unit Plan, and the Career Technical Education Two-year Program Review.
 The Institutional Program Planning and Review Committee uses the feedback to draft revisions into the Institutional Program Planning and Review templates that will be used in the following academic year.
-April/May 2018 And every year thereafter The Institutional Program Planning and Review Committee submits the revised Institutional Program Planning and Review templates to the Academic Senate for approval.
-The Academic Senate reviews the proposed revisions to the Institutional Program Planning and Review templates and collaborates as needed to approve the documents.
+April - May 2020 The Institutional Program Planning and Review Committee submits the revised Institutional Program Planning and Review templates to the Academic Senate Council for approval.
+And every year thereafter The Academic Senate Council reviews the proposed revisions to the Institutional Program Planning and Review templates and collaborates as needed to approve the documents.